tamaoT/media-art-water-analysis/README_eng.md

+# Examples of themes addressed by media art related to "water" in a "experiential" format within MADB.

 ## 1. Theme Explanation
 I am interested in media art and, in the future, would like to organize or assist in organizing such events.
 Specifically, I am considering works related to the beautiful theme of "water," and more importantly, those that involve an interactive experience for participants.
 Therefore, in this analysis, I aim to clarify the contexts and intentions in which past "water"-related "experiential" media art works have been held, based on data collected within the MADB.
 By examining specific examples of past works, I can ensure the novelty and uniqueness of future media art projects.
 2. Analysis 1: Media Art Works with Words Related to "Water" in Their Titles or Descriptions